-Of course, if you’re already at the point where you’re here, reading this, then you don’t need me to tell you how important it is to believe in your product—you’ve got a great idea, and you’re ready to make it happen.
+Of course, if you’re already at the point where you’re here, reading this, then you don’t need me to tell you how important it is to believe in your product—you’ve got a great business idea, and you’re ready to make it happen.

-I am a management-consultant-turned-entrepreneur with personal experience of the highs and lows of starting your own business and I try to offer my advice to anyone who is considering traveling down that path.
+I am a management-consultant-turned-entrepreneur with personal experience of the highs and lows of starting your own business, and I try to offer my advice to anyone who is considering traveling down that path.

 I don’t tell you this to brag (I’m Danish—it’s just not the done thing), but to highlight an important point: where you have been before informs where you will go.
 Everything you do in life has a lesson to teach you, and those lessons shape the person you become—both in life and in business.
-If it sounds clichéd, that’s because it is, but things generally become clichéd for a reason.
+If it sounds cliché, that’s because it is, but things generally become cliché for a reason.

 In your journey to build your business, you will encounter a lot of people who think they know what is best for you, and who claim to have all the answers.
 It will sometimes be difficult to tell which advice you should follow and there will be many days when you’ll feel like you haven’t slept in weeks.
-But in amid all of this will be some pieces of advice that keep cropping up, time and time again.
+But amid all of this will be some pieces of advice that keep cropping up, time and time again.

 These four pieces of advice are all things I learned during my time as a consultant, and they have been instrumental in keeping me sane on the days where it seemed like starting my own business was a completely insurmountable task (spoiler alert—it really wasn’t).

-1. Start at the end
+1. Communicate clearly: start at the end

 I advised him, going forward, to switch the order and start with the takeaway.
 Communicating this way underscores his main point and adds weight to his supporting argument.
 These days, his communication is much clearer, and we both save a lot of time.
-This is one of the founding principles of modern management and is applicable to almost every aspect of life—both personal and professional.
+This is one of the founding principles of modern management and applies to almost every aspect of life—both personal and professional.

 Tell them what you’re going to tell them, then tell them what you’ve told them.
 In other words, begin with your conclusion.

 Because here’s the thing—you’re going to be busy.
 And when I say busy, I mean really busy.
 You’re going to have a lot of balls in the air and a lot of things on your mind.
-Keeping your communication as brief and effective as possible will really help you to keep sight of your goals, rather than getting bogged down with minor details.
+Keeping your communication as brief and effective as possible will really help you keep sight of your goals, rather than getting bogged down with minor details.